UIACC/unix-journey/README.md

 - __It is fun!__

-- Not limited to preconfigured combinations or menus, as in personal computer systems.
+- Not limited to pre-configured combinations or menus, as in personal computer systems.

 - Extremely useful computer skill that will be relevant many years from now.